Do I Need An Anger Management Therapist?

 Anger management classes

-Anger management classes can also be referred to as domestic violence classes.
-However, if you feel threatened, you should seek help immediately by calling 911 or the National Domestic Violence Hotline by calling 800.799.
-SAFE (7233).
-These are often what the court will order if you have been in trouble for any violence against someone, such as your partner or other loved one.
+Anger management classes are often court-ordered, but you can often attend them voluntarily as well.
 Classes are typically done in a group setting, either in a classroom or a meeting room, where a small group of people will talk about their experiences with anger management and what it has done to their lives.
-You will learn to understand how anger is controlling your life.
-This is usually run by a licensed professional therapist or a marriage or family counselor trained in couples therapy or family therapy.
+You will learn to understand how anger controls your life.
+Classes are usually run by a licensed professional therapist or another professional with advanced training in anger management.

 Group therapy